Home Loan Qualifying- Plan For It

 A free credit report provides a history of your credit, bad debts, and any late payments.
 Unfortunately, most free reports do not have your actual FICO score, which is the magic number everyone wants to know.

 Paying for a credit report will give you your actual credit score.
-See if you can clear up negative credit.
+But, see if you have negative credit to clear up first.
 We also suggest that you pay for your own credit report to take with you or to send lenders for an initial pre-qualification and quote.

 The above video is from the Federal Trade Commission and is only a few minutes long.
 It’s worth watching.
+As I said above, don’t pay for a credit report until you are ready.
 Some lenders try to get you to pay $50-$100 for a report to get you committed.
-I suggest that you carry your own “paid for credit report” with your own FICO Score on so you can shop multiple lenders.
+I suggest that you carry your own “paid for credit report” with your own FICO Score on when you are ready to shop interest rates and lenders.

 Home Owner’s Insurance:

 Trustees usually allow access to trust monies for home purchases.
 Give your broker or trustee a call, so you know for sure!
-If a family member is gifting funds, get it and deposit it into your account 3 months in advance.
-All money must be trackable for at least three months.
+If a family member is gifting funds, get them and deposit them into your bank account.
+Remember, all money must be trackable for at least three months.
 No cash- empty the mattress!

 While In Escrow, DO NOT Spend Money: